- overseen by an arms-length advisory body composed of citizens and heritage authorities;

 What public engagement activities are planned during the policy development process?

-A bilingual public engagement session will be held to build awareness and to receive resident input and feedback in the fall of 2021.
+A bilingual public engagement session will be held to build awareness and to receive resident input and feedback in April 2022.

-Other engagement activities will be undertaken via the Engage Ottawa website.
-These will include surveys targeted towards Ottawa residents on key questions related to the policy.
+Other engagement activities are being undertaken via the Engage Ottawa website.
+These include surveys targeted towards Ottawa residents on key questions related to the policy.

 What other consultation activities will take place?

-In addition to the public engagement activities outlined above, the project team will be meeting with stakeholders such as the Department of Canadian Heritage, the City’s Arts, Culture and Recreation Advisory Committee, Capital Heritage Connexion (and the culture/heritage organizations in its network) and other memory/heritage organizations to discuss policy development and mechanisms of cooperation.
+In addition to the public engagement activities outlined above, the project team has been meeting with stakeholders such as the Department of Canadian Heritage, the City’s Arts, Culture and Recreation Advisory Committee, Capital Heritage Connexion (and the culture/heritage organizations in its network) and other memory/heritage organizations to discuss policy development and mechanisms of cooperation.

 How and when will the policy be approved?

-Plans are for the draft policy to be submitted for approval to the Community and Protective Services Committee and City Council in the spring of 2022.
+Plans are for the draft policy to be submitted for approval to the Community and Protective Services Committee and City Council in 2022.

 What are some of the guiding pillars that inform development of the municipal commemoration policy?